What Percentage of Gambling Addicts Recover? Recovery Statistics

 Gambling addiction recovery statistics vary depending on how recovery is defined, how long participants are followed, and what treatment methods are used.
 This makes it difficult to cite a single, definitive number.
 However, several key findings from the research give us a useful picture.

-Studies following patients after CBT (cognitive behavioral therapy) for gambling have reported that approximately 50-60% of participants maintain significant improvement at 12-month follow-up.
-Some studies report even higher rates at shorter follow-up intervals, though longer-term data shows that a portion of those who initially improve do experience some return of symptoms.
+Studies following patients after CBT (cognitive behavioral therapy) for gambling often report meaningful improvement at follow-up, though the exact percentage depends on the sample, treatment completion, and success definition.
+Some studies report stronger outcomes at shorter follow-up intervals, while longer-term data shows that a portion of those who initially improve experience some return of symptoms.

 What the Studies Show About Treatment Outcomes #